jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Contents](https://hackmd.io/@Techvolution/start) | [Prior Chapter](https://hackmd.io/@Techvolution/act-two) | [Next Chapter](https://hackmd.io/@Techvolution/mid-point)

 Intermissions are an excellent time to stretch our legs, buy a snack, and also ask some questions about the story so far.
 Here, I want to go more in-depth on some terms and characters.
-I especially want to emphasize why reaching for modern levers of power and upgrading to the Internet Age will make us happy again.
+I especially want to emphasize why funding, making, and using Internet Age levers of power will make us happy again.

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
 Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
 I think we all try our best.
 We try to educate ourselves, eat well, use green products, and join movements like sustainable agriculture and renewable energy.

 Although we try our best, we have a huge problem—we're running out of time.
-Canada, Britain, France, America and the rest of Western Civilization peaked in the Industrial Age, and we still haven't updated our ruling philosophy to the Internet Age.
+Canada, Britain, France, America, and the rest of Western Civilization peaked in the Industrial Age, and we still haven't updated our ruling philosophy to the Internet Age.

 Still obsessed with the era of mass-production, we've been digitizing our society using ideas designed to industrialize it.

 That's why we still measure our success by Industrial Age stats like GDP growth, employment numbers, Dow Jones Industrial Average, and union membership rates.
-These numbers don't tell us anything about ourselves.
+These numbers tell us little about ourselves.
 They don't say if we have more savings, fewer heart attacks, more reliable medical supplies, or if we're living happier lives.

 The Internet Age empowers us to measure our happiness and, therefore, our civilization's health.
-To get there, we have to "click" a new philosophy.
+To get there, we must click a new philosophy.
 One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.

 <iframe style="width: 900px; height: 221px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
-It's a number we'll be talking much about in the Internet Age.
+It's a number we'll be talking a lot about in the Internet Age.
 Credit: US Dept. of Energy._

 ## COVID-19 Shows We Can Still Evolve

 Like many people, especially office workers, I love the idea of remote work.
 I telecommuted for a year while going to night classes at university, and it was awesome.
-Yet in university transportation classes, several workplaces, and in society as a whole, driving into work was always defended.
+Yet in university transportation classes, several workplaces, and in society as a whole, driving into work and school was always defended.

 Despite using facts, figures, and [books](https://basecamp.com/books/remote) to explain why commutes are often needless, I was always told it doesn't matter because "managers don't like it."